-The answer is ‘yes,’ finally!
-The 2018 Farm Bill legalized the cultivation of the crop.
+The 2018 Farm Bill legalized the cultivation of the crop federally.
 However, the onus is on states to take the first step.
 This involves submitting a hemp growing program to the United States Department of Agriculture (USDA) for approval.
 Mississippi was one of the few states to hold out on legalizing hemp growing initially.

 This is despite the existence of the Mississippi Hemp Cultivation Task Force, created as part of HB 1547.
-The Commissioner of Agriculture and Commerce was told to complete a detailed study of the possible costs and benefits of hemp.
+The Commissioner of Agriculture and Commerce was told to complete a detailed study of hemp’s possible costs and benefits.
 When the Task Force met in December 2019, it became clear that farmers would not get to grow hemp.

 Fortunately, common sense prevailed in the state.
 In March 2020, the Mississippi Hemp Cultivation Act easily passed the House.
 The Senate then amended the bill, and the House concurred with the changes.

 Mississippi finally passed the Act into law in June 2020.
 It legalized hemp cultivation and directed the Commissioner of Agriculture and Commerce to create a plan.
-However, farmers in the state looking to grow hemp must send their USDA hemp production applications to the USDA.
+However, farmers looking to grow hemp must send their hemp production applications directly to the USDA.
 This is because Mississippi lawmakers decided not to provide the funding needed for a state program.

 Final Thoughts on Cannabis and CBD Laws in Mississippi

-As far as CBD goes, those who live in Mississippi are now free to purchase it.
 However, products must contain at least 50mg of CBD per ml and a maximum of 2.5mg of THC per ml.
-MMJ cardholders will face no such restrictions once the cannabis program begins.

 In some ways, the state’s stance on cannabidiol isn’t a bad compromise at all.
 Customers are guaranteed products with significant amounts of CBD.
 It is handy in an unregulated industry to know that you’ll get plenty of CBD for your cash.
-Also, the low THC level means you don’t have to worry about getting stoned.
-Make sure you only buy from physical stores or online brands that provide third-party lab testing.
+Also, the low THC level means you don’t have to worry about intoxication.
+Nonetheless, make sure you only buy from physical stores or online brands that provide third-party lab testing.